 Known across the world as 'das Land der Dichter und Denker' (the land of poets and thinkers), it’s easy to see why so many ESL teachers looking for a European experience decide to teach English in Germany.

-Geographically surrounded by Denmark, Poland, the Czech Republic, Austria, Switzerland, France, Luxembourg, Belgium, and the Netherlands, Germany has attracted the attention of those around the globe.
+Geographically surrounded by Denmark, Poland, the Czech Republic, Austria, Switzerland, France, Luxembourg, Belgium, and the Netherlands, since its beginnings Germany has attracted the attention of those around the globe.
 It was the birthplace of the Brothers Grimm, Johann Sebastian Bach, and Ludwig van Beethoven, and has always been thought of as a cultural hub.
-Since it has become the international language of business, many Germans have become particularly interested in learning to speak English.
-Housing
+Since English has become the international language of business, many Germans have become particularly interested in learning to speak English.

 There are a wide range of apartments available in Germany for an equally wide range of prices.
 An apartment search is different in Germany than in America: bathrooms, WCs (water closets), kitchens and hallways are not included when an apartment lists the amount of rooms it has.
 Another challenge for English teachers in Germany is the lack of furnished apartments in the country.
 When a German apartment is referred to as 'non-furnished' it literally means that there is nothing in the apartment.
 There are no closets or cabinets, no appliances, and possibly no light fixtures or even a kitchen sink.
 For these German apartments, the tenant is responsible for their own furnishings.
 Sometimes the previous tenants of the apartment will offer to sell everything they installed for a price.
 If ESL teachers are willing to do an extensive amount of research, it is possible to find an all-inclusive apartment, which is known as a 'warmmiete' (warm rent).